5 Great Summer Beach Boardwalks

 In addition to the boardwalk, other must-do activities in the area include a trip to the world-famous San Diego Zoo featuring the Great Panda, a nature walk at Torrey Pines State Reserve, and watching the sea lions at La Jolla Cove beach.

 Ocean City’s historic wooden boardwalk is often rated amongst the best in the country.
 The 2.5 mile length is perfect for long strolls or leisurely bike rides.
 The beautiful coastal views run the entire length.
-There are numerous attractions along the way including the Ocean City Life-Saving Station Museum, historic Trimper’s Carousel (built in 1912), carnival games, and the Jolly Roger pier amusement park.
+Numerous attractions along the route include the Ocean City Life-Saving Station Museum, historic Trimper’s Carousel (built in 1912), carnival games, and the Jolly Roger pier amusement park.

 Treat yourself to some classic fries from Thrashers or pick one of the numerous oceanfront restaurants to dine alongside spectacular scenery.
 If you want to pick up a souvenir, you will find plenty of shops to do so.

-During the summer months, you are treated to live entertainment & events such as firework displays, movies on the beach, concerts, and more.
+During the summer months, be on the lookout for live entertainment & events such as firework displays, movies on the beach, concerts, and more.
 There is always something to do whether you are looking to watch a unique street performance or enjoy a summer treat while taking in amazing views of the Atlantic coast.

 Dozens of hotels are located directly on the boardwalk, most moderately priced.